anjanagunasekera007/Ballerina-Integration-Test-Framework/README.md

-# WSO2 Synapse Engine Test Framework
+# Ballerina Integration Test Framework

 This repo consists of the components required to run the distributed synapse integration tests.